pkdindustries/yazbg/README.md

 https://github.com/andrewrk/tetris/

-however, block games [tm] have always b een my goto project for learning a new language. so here we are, my first zig program. im still at the stage where i'm casting everything 4 times.
+however, block games [tm] have always been my goto project for learning a new language. so here we are, my first zig program. im still at the stage where i'm casting everything 4 times.

  it mostly trys to follows the Tetris Guideline / SRS rotation.